-In any relationship, communication is key – especially with your PCP.
-You may feel comfortable talking with family or friends, but you might feel nervous or rushed when it comes to talking to your PCP.
+You may feel more comfortable talking with family or friends – but you may feel nervous or rushed when talking to your PCP.
 But there are things that can make talking with your PCP easier:

-If you need help remembering any details, or if you're too sick to concentrate, have a friend or family member go with you.
-It's also a good idea to take notes on anything the doctor says, especially about how to take care of yourself.
+If you need help or if you're too sick to think, have a friend or family member go with you.
+It can be a good idea to take notes on anything the PCP says, especially if he or she tells you to do something.

-When you're going to your PCP for well exams, such as a yearly physical or gynecological exam, you should be ready to update your PCP on your health since your last visit.
+When you're going to your PCP for well exams (like your yearly physical or Pap test), you should talk to them about your health since your last saw him or her.
 Your PCP will need to know things like:

-It can also be hard to understand what your doctor orders.
-There's a lot of information given.
-So, before you leave your doctor's office, make sure you know:
+It can also be hard to understand what your PCP asks you to do after your visit.
+So, before you leave your doctor's office, make sure you know:2

 There's nothing wrong with writing questions down either.
 And don't be afraid to ask.
 That's what your PCP is there for.
-If you are confused, just remember these three questions from the National Patient Safety Foundation:
+If you are confused, ask these three questions from the National Patient Safety Foundation:3

 Prescription medications can work wonders on your health.
 But you must take them correctly.Read medication mistakes